-Ensure that you are making the most of the tax-free personal allowance (PA), which for 2017/18 is £11,500.
+Ensure that you are making the most of the tax-free personal allowance (PA), which for 2018/19 is £11,850.
 If your spouse or partner has little or no income, consider transferring income (or income-producing assets) to them to ensure that they are able to make full use of their PA.

 Care should be taken to avoid falling foul of the settlements legislation governing 'income shifting'.
-Any transfer must be an outright gift with 'no strings attached'.
+Any transfer of income must be an outright gift with 'no strings attached' and include any underlying capital (e.g. the shares yielding the dividends).
 Please contact us before taking action.

 Eligible couples may also want to consider transferring part of their personal allowance.
-Up to £1,150 of an individual's personal allowance may be transferred by eligible spouses and civil partners to their partner, where neither pays tax at the higher or additional rate.
+Up to £1,190 of an individual's personal allowance may be transferred by eligible spouses and civil partners to their partner, where neither pays tax at the higher or additional rate.